The Complete Guide to the Chargeback Process

 Other companies that service merchant accounts, such as payment processors and payment gateways, may also become involved in the chargeback process.

-What Happens During the Chargeback Process?
+What Is the Chargeback Process?

 One thing that makes the chargeback process challenging for merchants is the amount of input required.
-Every stage of the process requires some action or response from the merchant in order to move forward, or else the response defaults to acceptance and the chargeback becomes permanent and uncontestable.
+Every stage of the process requires some action or response from the merchant in order to move forward, or else the response defaults to acceptance and the chargeback becomes permanent and incontestable.

 However, a basic chargeback process can easily be outlined.
 Just be aware that many chargebacks will deviate from this formula: